rosettatype/hyperglot/README.md

 - `--include-historical`: option to include languages and orthographies marked as historical (default is False)
 - `--include-constructed`: option to include languages and orthographies that are marked as constructed (default is False)
 - `-v, --verbose`: More logging information (default is False)
-- `-V, --version`: Print the version fontlang version number (default is False)
+- `-V, --version`: Print the version hyperglot version number (default is False)

 ### Validating and sorting the database yaml file

-Simple validation and sorting script to verify the data integrity of `data/rosetta.yaml` and point out possible formatting errors is included as `fontlang-validate` (prints problems to terminal) and `fontlang-save` (saves the rosetta.yaml sorted alphabetically by iso keys)
+Simple validation and sorting script to verify the data integrity of `data/rosetta.yaml` and point out possible formatting errors is included as `hyperglot-validate` (prints problems to terminal) and `hyperglot-save` (saves the rosetta.yaml sorted alphabetically by iso keys)

 ### Development